Canon 1200D vs Nikon D600

 It is notable that the D600 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 1200D lacks such a headphone port.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1200D or the Nikon D600 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 1200D: